Adaptive Equalization with Filtering and Fading Channel

 Experimenting with the model

-cm_ex_adaptive_eq_with_fading_init to initialize the model.
-This file enables you to vary settings in the model, including:
+cm_ex_adaptive_eq_with_fading_init helper function to initialize the model.
+This helper function enables you to vary settings in the model, including:

 System parameters, such as SNR.